For Kids

 Fourth grade students pay a visit to historic Jacob & Sarah Ebey House.

-Research shows that children ages 9-11 (fourth grade) are at a unique developmental stage in their learning where they begin to understand how the world around them works in more concrete ways.
-What better way to learn about the world than by exploring Ebey's Landing National Historical Reserve?
+Children ages 9-11, typically in the fourth grade, are at a pivotal stage in their learning where they begin to comprehend the world in more concrete ways.
+What better classroom than the great outdoors at Ebey's Landing National Historical Reserve?
+This unique Reserve blends history, agriculture, and nature, providing enriching, hands-on learning experiences.

-For more information about the Open OutDoors for Kids program at Ebey's Reserve, contact Island County Historical Museum.
+For more information about the Open OutDoors for Kids program at Ebey’s Reserve, contact the Island County Historical Museum to explore opportunities for your students.

 1. Take a Walk!